-This is basic mathematics and I know arithmetic is now taught differently in school however this was how it was taught back in the 1970’s!
-It works! if you are an adult and find this hard to follow please.
-Click here.
+This is basic mathematics and I know arithmetic is now taught differently in school however this was how it was taught back in the 1970s!
+It works! if you are an adult and find this hard to follow, please.

 Now back to the game!

 After throwing 36 in his first throw player A is left to score 265.
-In the next three throws his dart throwing accuracy improves and he starts to hits a few doubles and trebles which helps reduce his score quiet fast.
+In the next three throws, his dart throwing accuracy improves and he starts to hit a few doubles and trebles which helps reduce his score quiet fast.
 Here is what he scored with his next three darts:

 Double 20, Single 18 and a treble 13 so what has he scored?